Blackwall (NSW)

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Blackwall has an income level above the national average according to the latest Australian Taxation Office data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Blackwall is $53,531 and the average income stands at $71,974.
-These figures compare to those of Greater Sydney which are $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Blackwall's median income would be approximately $58,274 and the average income would be around $78,351 as of September 2025.
-According to Census 2021 income data, household, family and personal incomes in Blackwall rank modestly, between the 32nd and 34th percentiles.
-Income brackets indicate that 31.6% of the population (619 individuals) fall within the $1,500 - $2,999 income range, reflecting patterns seen in the region where similarly 30.9% occupy this range.
+The suburb of Blackwall has an income level above the national average, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Blackwall is $53,531, with an average income of $71,974.
+These figures compare to those for Greater Sydney, which are $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates suggest a median income of approximately $58,274 and an average income of $78,351 as of September 2025.
+According to Census 2021 income data, household, family, and personal incomes in Blackwall rank modestly, between the 32nd and 34th percentiles.
+Income brackets indicate that 31.6% of the population (620 individuals) fall within the $1,500 - $2,999 income range, reflecting patterns seen in the region where 30.9% similarly occupy this range.
 Housing affordability pressures are severe in Blackwall, with only 81.3% of income remaining after housing costs, ranking at the 28th percentile.
 The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 4th decile.

 Frequently Asked Questions - Income